ysdn2018/the-next-website/src/content/work/this-is-art-this-is-design.md

 ---
 # What is Art?
 What is Design?

 A shovel presented by Duchamp is considered art.
 A chair created by the Eames is considered design.
 The description of artist and designer have different contextual meanings, however there is undeniable overlap between the two fields.
-This book tackles the blurred line between art and design.

 ![Opening spread - Paragraphs on Conceptual Art](/assets/dou_opening spread.jpg)